-Intermolecular Forces- Liquids and Solids- Copper Spring
+Intermolecular Forces- Liquids and Solids- Lead (or Copper) Spring

 Copper Spring